To The Cuckoo – A Poem by William Wordsworth

 One of William Wordsworth’s most-loved poems, To The Cuckoo is a cheerful ode to springtime in the English countryside.

-This poem was taken from the book, The Collected Poems of Wordsworth, from our Ragged Hand imprint, collected in honour of his 250th anniversary earlier this year.
+This poem was taken from the book, The Collected Poems of Wordsworth, from our Ragged Hand imprint, collected in honour of his 250th birthday.

 Full of spring sunshine, flowers, and bird song.
 It’s the perfect poem for a quick afternoon escape.